pumpncode/balatro-highest-priestess/manual.md

 - `Different Enhancement`: If added, each card must have a different enhancement for the poker hand to be considered.
 Never counts with unenhanced cards.
 - `Card Count`: If added, the poker hand must have this exact number of cards.
 - `All Editioned`: If added, all cards must have the specified edition for the poker hand to be considered.
-- `Exact Enhancements`: If added, cards that make up this poker hand must have the listed enhancements, one for each.
+- `Exact Enhancements`: If added, cards that make up this poker hand must have the listed enhancements, one for each. `None` can be used to specify an unenhanced card.
 ```
-Exact Enhancements = Steel, Gold, Steel, Gold, Steel
+Exact Enhancements = Steel, Gold, Steel, Gold, None
 ```
 - `Money Min`: If added, you must have atleast the specified amount of money.
 - `Money Max`: If added, you must have at most the specified amount of money.